PascalKuehnold/library-app/README.md

-# A library app for booking books
+# A library app for booking books developed along a Udemy course.

 ## Tools used